Developing Videogames & Play for Hospitalised Children

 A final session brought these perspectives together to reach a series of emerging themes.

-The first workshop ocused on hospital and medical perspectives to focus on the potential of play for supporting children in hospital and recovery space.
+The first workshop focused on hospital and medical perspectives to focus on the potential of play for supporting children in hospital and recovery space.
 Also, how to inform the game industry for creating content for the design of videogames which blends both traditional and digital form of play.

-Hospital Play/ Kevin Hartshorn, Sheffield Children’s Hospital
+Current Hospital Play & Ideas for Future Hospital Play/ Kevin Hartshorn & Charlotte Taylor, Sheffield Children’s Hospital

 In this session Kevin talked about his practice as Play Specialist and the potential of play in hospital context.